 We’ve got a podcast…

-In an exciting first we will be releasing a series of conversations in the lead up to the conference.
-You’ll be able to listen to the great stories of ‘Wonder’ women wherever you get your podcasts.
+In an exciting first we’re beginning a series of conversations in the lead up to the conference.
+You’ll be able to listen to the great stories of ‘Wonder’ women on Spotify and Apple Podcasts